 Almost immediately, Everard had to call out, “Tate, fall back into formation.
 No chatter.”
 He watched the boy drop back into his place in the single line of runners.
 Lillias Allen, the runner ahead of Rusza, was keeping the pace well.

 “Locke, move up.
 No lagging.”
 He watched his son struggling with this easy pace and tightened his lips.
 “Cooper, this isn’t a race.
 Maintain adequate following distance.”
 They reached the first turn, and the leaders raised the pace slightly.
 “Tate, no chatter.
 Don’t make me repeat myself.
 Taivas, move up three places.”
-He noted the the girl from North Territory ran smoothly and easily as she moved up the outside to take her place in line between Allen and Tate.
+He noted how the girl from North Territory ran smoothly and easily as she moved up the outside to take her place in line between Allen and Tate.
 “Tarbengar, move up one place.
 Can your cub keep up?”

 “Yes, sir.”
 The West Territory boy loped forward to take the place between Taivas and Tate.
 His bear cub companion loped at his heels, forcing even more space between Rusza and the girls.